-This topic describes how to configure Meraki Access Points (APs) to use OneLogin as a RADIUS server.
-It also describes how to configure Mac OS X devices to connect to Meraki APs, authenticating using the OneLogin RADIUS server.
+This topic describes how to configure Meraki Access Points (APs) to use OneLogin as a RADIUS server, enabling your users to connect to WiFi using their OneLogin credentials.

 OneLogin has a RADIUS server interface that will accept RADIUS authentication requests from devices that support the RADIUS protocol, like Meraki AP devices.
 When OneLogin receives an Access-Request message, the user is authenticated against the directory linked to the user.